scala/docs.scala-lang/sips/minutes/_posts/2016-08-16-sip-10th-august-minutes.md

 * There is no clear consensus that this change is desirable.
-* The major downsides are that it makes Scala look and feel noticeably less like Java and other C-like languages, there is significant migration pain for users would be involved, and it's unclear that the actual benefits of the change are really that big.
+* The major downsides are that it makes Scala look and feel noticeably less like Java and other C-like languages, significant migration pain for users would be involved, and it's unclear that the actual benefits of the change are really that big.